-Our students run the gamut of experience.
-Whether you’re straight out of high school, took a break from your education to start your business, or already have a degree: we’re here for you.
-Any credit or noncredit AACC student, regardless of their field of study can take advantage of the services and resources of the Entrepreneurial Studies Institute.
+Whether you’re straight out of high school, took a break from your education to start your business or already have a degree: we’re here for you.
+Any credit or noncredit AACC student, regardless of their field of study, can take advantage of the services and resources of the Entrepreneurial Studies Institute.
 In fact, while many of our students pursue an associate degree in Entrepreneurial Studies, more students earn a certificate in Entrepreneurship while studying to become massage therapists, personal trainers, electricians, child care providers, restauranteurs, architects and more.

 Our curriculum is founded on the concept of engaged learning, meaning it’s designed for students to be actively involved, but you should plan on taking it a step further.
 Prepare to be enthusiastic, collaborative, open to new ideas and willing to put yourself out there when it comes to learning.
 Our instructors and advisors serve as coaches who are eager to work with you.
 All have been executives, small business owners or entrepreneurs and know how scary and exciting it can be to start your own business.
 Know they will encourage you every step of the way, and if you hang in there, soak in the knowledge and try hard, you’re bound to see improvements in your public speaking, time management, negotiation skills and leadership.

-The Entrepreneurial Studies Institute offers an associate of applied science degree in entrepreneurship, and for students majoring in other fields who are looking for a value-added credential, we offer the six-course (18 credit) credit certificate or three course (9 credit) letter of recognition.
+The Entrepreneurial Studies Institute offers an associate of applied science degree in entrepreneurship, and for students majoring in other fields who are looking for a value-added credential, we offer the six-course (18 credit) credit certificate.
+For individuals working in licensed professions, there is a four-course (12 credit) certificate to help you start your business as an electrician, a CPA, an HVAC professional, etc.

 Already have a degree and interested in picking up a course or two?
 You’re welcome to enroll in a single credit course or choose from dozens of noncredit courses in business, entrepreneurship and technology that can help you better manage your books, write a business plan or set up your internet business.